tbhawsar/rag_api_project/README.md

 5. **Port conflicts**
    - Ensure ports 8000 and 8501 are not already in use
    - Modify the port mappings in `docker-compose.yml` if needed

+6. **Conversation history issues**
+   - History is stored in memory and will be lost on container restart
+   - Use the `history` command to check current conversation state

 ### Debug Mode